 They essentially strike the perfect balance between fearlessness and compassion.

-However, when the proper time is not dedicated to teaching a German Shepherd right from wrong, they may bark excessively and show aggressive behavior to unknown objects, animals and people.
+However, when the proper time is not dedicated to teaching a German Shepherd right from wrong, they may exhibit problematic traits.

 5) Don’t Like Being Left Alone